iZUMi-kyouka/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-* Extra parameters for commands that do not take in parameters such as `help`, `list`, `exit` and `clear` will be ignored.<br>
+* Extra arguments for commands that do not take in parameters such as `help`, `list`, `exit` and `clear` will be ignored.<br>
   e.g. If the user types `help 123`, it will be interpreted as `help`.

-* For PDF versions of the user guide, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+* Whe using the PDF versions of the user guide, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

 * The pipe symbol `|` denotes "or".<br>
-  e.g. `view INDEX|UUID` means you can pass in a recruit's id or index for the view command.
+  e.g. `view INDEX|UUID` means you can pass in either a recruit's id or index, **but NOT both** for the view command.

-* If any of the data fields contains special characters like `-` or `/`, the command may not be parsed correctly as these characters are used as prefixes in other commands.
+* If any of the data fields contains special characters like `-` or `/`, the **command may not be parsed correctly** as these characters are used as prefixes in other commands.
 Instead, surround the field with quotation marks `"`, `"like this"` to ensure that the data is handled correctly. <br>
   e.g. `add n/"Anne-Marie"` or `add n/"Nurul a/p Rahman"`